kimvais/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

             return (iv, ciphertext, encryptor.tag)

         def decrypt(key, associated_data, iv, ciphertext, tag):
-            if len(tag) != 16:
-                raise ValueError(
-                    "tag must be 16 bytes -- truncation not supported" )

             # Construct a Cipher object, with the key, iv, and additionally the
             # GCM tag used for authenticating the message.
             decryptor = Cipher(